jerryhgladinet/docs/admin/source/chapter04.rst

 **“Delay sync until file is unlocked”**

     It is recommended to check this setting.
-Most users have habit to save files in the middle of editing.
-You don’t want these edit to go every time to the cloud for these intermediate saves.
+Most users have the habit to save files in the middle of editing.
+You don’t want these edits to go every time to the cloud for these intermediate saves.
 You want to do a save to the cloud at the end like a grand finale.
-So you can delay sync until file is unlocked.
+So you can delay sync until the file is unlocked.